Food, mood & learning outcomes

 Food plays an important role in ensuring students are happy, healthy and resilient.

-Two school children eating watermelon
+Two young girls eating watermelon

 • fruit